dilawar/PlotDigitizer/README.md

 Notice the errors near the boxes; since we have not trimmed them.

-### Passing the location of coordinates manually
+### Mapping coordinates at command line (batch mode)

-__IMP/FIXME:__ Bottom left corner of the image is `(0,0)` in most plots.
-However, for opencv which we are using in this project, top-left is mapped to `(0,0)`.
+There is subtle difference here.
+Most plots use bottom left corner of the image as `(0,0)` while the opencv library (which we are using in this project) top-left corner is mapped to `(0,0)`.
 This may cause subtle effects if you are not careful when passing values of location manually.
 See issue #1 for discussion.
 I got these values from program `gimp`.

 ```bash
 ./plotdigitizer.py -i ./figures/trimmed.png -p 0,0 -p 20,0 -p 0,1 \